ffeng0104/Fei_Feng_Test_Ormuco/README.md

 # Fei_Feng_Test_Ormuco

+Wrote in Java.
-Not sure about Q3 sorry.
+Not sure about Q3.